Prince Charles and Duchess of Cornwall to spend Christmas with the Queen at Windsor - NZ Herald

 They will be joined by some members of the Middleton family.

-The Queen took the decision this year to remain at Windsor as a "precautionary" measure following rising Covid-19 cases due to the omicron variant.
+The Queen took the decision this year to remain at Windsor as a "precautionary" measure after rising Covid-19 cases because of the Omicron variant.

 The Queen and Prince Philip also spent the Christmas period last year at Windsor.